Motivate learners with

-When you let students see and select their own behavior rewards, the incentive strategy becomes a more powerful and immediate motivator.
-Using provided SymbolStix symbols or images you’ve uploaded to the system, just have students select the reward they want to work for—an item, a snack or a privilege, like computer or video time—and it will appear onscreen as an ongoing reminder.
+When you let students see and select their own behavior rewards, the incentive strategy becomes a powerful and immediate motivator.
+Using provided SymbolStix symbols or images you’ve uploaded to the system, have students select the reward they want to work for—an item, a snack, or a privilege, such as computer or video time—and it will appear onscreen as an ongoing reminder.

 with a token economy

 Positivity helps you strengthen the incentive strategy by making it simple to administer a token economy that’s easy for students to learn.
 You and your students agree on a set number of tokens required to earn the incentive, and the system lets you distribute the tokens on demand, as you catch good behavior in progress.

 Implement with fidelity and best practices

 - Turn a traditional, reactive incentive strategy into a proactive behavior intervention by enabling students to play a role in selecting and envisioning what motivates them.